ultimatesource/denovogear/denovogear-code/README.txt

 A sample list of dnms file, sample_phasing_dnm_f is provided.
 Also a sample genotypes file sample_phasing_GTs_f is provided for reference.

 Please feel free to contact the authors about any concerns/comments.

+###General options for TRIOs and Paired Sample Calling
+--snp_mrate:     Mutation rate prior for SNPs.
+[1e-8]
+--indel_mrate:   Mutation rate prior for INDELs.
+[1e-9]
+--pair_mrate:    Mutation rate prior for paired sample analysis.
+[1e-9]
+--indel_mu_scale:        Scaling factor for indel mutation rate.
+[1]
+--pp_cutoff:     Posterior probability threshold.
+[0.0001]
+--rd_cutoff:     Read depth filter, sites where either one of the sample have read depth less than this threshold are filtered out.
+[10